 What is the role of Staff Nurse?

 The role of a staff nurse is to perform patient care and healing.
 Nurses serve to care for people who are suffering from disabilities, accidents or diseases.
 When patients visit a hospital, clinic, or medical centre, they will be the first health care professional patients interacted with.
 Nurses commonly analyze the condition, take the report back to physicians, and then they can diagnose them in better detail.
 Staff nurses work long hours.
-Their roles are challenging and so they have to be physically, emotionally and mentally healthy to manage the physical demands of everyday life.
-Most health-care services can not survive without nurses.

 A staff nurse recommends medical equipment and other therapies as per the conditions and medical reports of the patient.
 They report vital signs and medical records of patients.
 Often order clinical and medical diagnostic tests.
 The recommendations they placed are important for patient care.
 Recommendations are the additional suggestions that want people to obey while carrying out any diagnosis.